vizdata-f21/project-2-tidy_team/proposal/proposal.md

 Non-exclusive breast feeding, discontinued breast feeding and child wasting etc.) and by country from 1990 to 2017 - 32 variables and 6468 observations.
-The fourth csv file includes the proportion of deaths attributed to air pollution in countries from 1990 to 2017 - 7 variables and 6412 observations.
-The fifth csv file includes the annual GDP per capita for each country in current USD from 1990 to 2017 - 30 variables and 266 observations.
-There is some missing data for some countries in the 1960s and 1970s but the vast majority of observations are complete so this dataset will suffice; however, limitation will be clearly noted in the shiny model.
-Perhaps we will include a tab that details missing data points so the user understands limitations.

-### Data Description

-Our dataset involves five different imported csv files.
-The first csv file includes the rate of death by air pollution type and by country from 1990 to 2017 - 7 variables and 6468 observations.
-The second csv file simply includes the rate of death by country from 1990 to 2017, regardless of air pollution type - 4 variables and 6468 observations.
-According to the data source, death rates are standardized to account for the differences in distributions of ages of populations between countries. so that countries can be directly compared.
-The third csv file includes the number of deaths by risk factor (unsafe water, unsafe sanitation, no access to hand wash, household air pollution, Non-exclusive breast feeding, discontinued breast feeding and child wasting etc.) and by country from 1990 to 2017 - 32 variables and 6468 observations.
-The fourth csv file includes the proportion of deaths attributed to air pollution in countries from 1990 to 2017 - 7 variables and 6412 observations.
+The fourth csv file includes the proportion of deaths attributed to air pollution in countries from 1990 to 2017 - 7 variables.
 The fifth csv file includes the annual GDP per capita for each country in current USD from 1990 to 2017 - 30 variables and 266 observations.
 There is some missing data for some countries in the 1960s and 1970s but the vast majority of observations are complete so this dataset will suffice; however, limitation will be clearly noted in the shiny model.
 Perhaps we will include a tab that details missing data points so the user understands limitations.

 ## Weekly Plan of Attack